garth-c/python_forecasting/README.md

 ```
 ---------------------------------------------------------------------------------

-# set up the computing environement in Pycharm
+# set up the computing environment in Pycharm

 This is a quick and simple snippet of my Python session info:

 <img width="439" alt="image" src="https://github.com/garth-c/python_forecasting/assets/138831938/8d422963-9d91-472e-83f0-b3c109540fc3">

-The first thing to do is to set up the computing environment in the Pycharm IDE.
+The first thing to do is to set up the computing environment in the Python IDE.
 This set up will set up the code to process properly according to my standards.
 I make use of setting the random seed number for certain key libraries like TensorFlow and Numpy.
 Also specific key functions from the Keras library are imported and these will be used in almost all aspects of this demo.

 ```
 #set the random seed